skarab42/riux/README.md

 // 'console.log' is called 4 times!
 ```

+> If an error is raised in an action, it will not be finalised and the state will remain unchanged, even if any mutations have been successfully completed.

 Incredible, but I think I've seen this before!
 You talk about immutability at the beginning, and you haven't even mentioned it yet... say more!

 ### Immutability